-In October 2023, Senators Maria Cantwell and Lisa Murkowski (R-AK) introduced S. 2994, the Maintaining and Enhancing Hydroelectric and River Restoration Act of 2023.
-The bill would create a 30 percent tax credit for qualified dam safety and environmental improvements.
-Importantly, this credit would be available as a direct payment to public power utilities.
-Companion legislation in the House (H.R.
-6653) was introduced in December 2023 by Representatives Adrian Smith (R-NE) and Suzan DelBene (D-WA).
-APPA strongly supported these bills.
-The investment tax credit in the Inflation Reduction Act only applies to generation upgrades at hydropower facilities, not to environmental or safety upgrades necessary to maintain existing facilities and complete the relicensing process.
-Without the tax incentive support in S. 2994/H.R.
-6653, many existing hydropower dams could close, threatening the reliability of the grid and the nation's ability to achieve emission reduction goals.
-Unfortunately, this legislation did not get enacted into law.
+In March 2025, Representative Adrian Smith (R-NE) and Senator Maria Cantwell (D-WA) introduced the Maintaining and Enhancing Hydroelectric and River Restoration Act of 2025 (H.R.
+2160/S. 1183).
+The legislation would create a 30 percent investment tax credit (ITC) for qualified dam safety and environmental improvements.
+Importantly, this credit would be available via direct pay (elective pay) to public power utilities.
+The hydropower ITC in the Inflation Reduction Act (P.L.
+117-169) only applies to generation upgrades at hydropower facilities, not to environmental or safety upgrades necessary to maintain existing facilities and complete the relicensing process.
+Without the tax incentive support in H.R.
+2160/S. 1183, many existing hydropower dams could close, threatening the reliability of the grid and the nation's ability to achieve emission reduction goals.
+APPA strongly supports this legislation.